ADSA-UIUC/python-series-advanced/README.md

-# ADSA Spring 2016 Workshop: Introduction to Python
+# ADSA Fall 2016 Workshop: Introduction to Python
 Advanced Python class using the Jupyter/IPython notebook for the Association of Data Science and Analytics at UIUC

 ## Installation Instructions